-This resource provides some guidance for speech-language pathologists (SLPs) conducting assessments of speech, language, and cognitive communication via telepractice.
+This resource provides guidance for speech-language pathologists (SLPs) conducting assessments of speech, language, and cognitive communication via telepractice.
 (Assessment of swallowing or feeding is not included.)
-Although many of these considerations may apply at any time, some are unique to the COVID-19 pandemic.
+Although these considerations may apply at any time, some are unique to the COVID-19 pandemic.

 ASHA recognizes that the COVID-19 pandemic is unprecedented and requires unique—and sometimes, less than ideal—measures to assess a person’s communication needs.
 It’s critical for SLPs to adhere to the ASHA Code of Ethics and federal, state, and district guidelines regarding telepractice to ensure, to the fullest extent possible, that they are providing high quality services.
 This includes consideration of the use of interpreters and translators during services to English learners, as needed, to provide effective clinical services.

-SLPs in all practice settings should also verify state licensure requirements for telepractice and telesupervision to be aware of existing regulations and any recent telepractice policy changes [PDF] that may impact delivery of audiology and speech-language pathology services.
+In all practice settings, SLPs should verify state licensure requirements for telepractice and telesupervision to be aware of existing regulations and any recent telepractice policy changes [PDF] that may impact delivery of audiology and speech-language pathology services.

 The telepractice Evidence Map provides an overview of evidence on the feasibility of assessments via telepractice for various clinical populations.
 The systematic reviews and clinical practice guidelines cover audiology and speech-language pathology topics.

 Some ASHA members have expressed concerns about needing to perform evaluations and assessment in nontraditional ways without their usual fidelity.
-Clinicians may want to consider and discuss the following with employers and payers:
+SLPs may want to consider and discuss the following with employers and payers: